 Overview.
-Our executive recruitment services are typically used to fill executive-level positions, such as board directors, chief executive officers ("CEO"), chief financial officers ("CEO"), chief information officers ("CIO") and other senior executive officers.
+Our executive recruitment services are typically used to fill executive-level positions, such as board directors, chief executive officers ("CEO"), chief financial officers ("CFO"), chief operating officers ("COO"), chief information officers ("CIO") and other senior executive officers.
 Once we are retained by a client to conduct a search, we assemble a team comprised of consultants with appropriate geographic, industry and functional expertise.
 Our search consultants serve as management advisors who work closely with the client in identifying, assessing and placing qualified candidates.
 In fiscal 2011, we executed 11,501 executive recruitment assignments.